nest-desktop/nest-desktop/docs/developer/index.rst

 **Get the source code**

-The source code of NEST desktop is hosted on the `GitHub <https://github.com/nest-desktop/nest-desktop>`__.
+The source code of NEST Desktop is hosted on `GitHub <https://github.com/nest-desktop/nest-desktop>`__.
 Clone NEST Desktop from the GitHub repository:

 .. code-block:: bash